michaellihs/golab/doc/golab_user_impersonation-token_revoke.md

 ```
   -h, --help                         help for revoke
-  -t, --impersonation_token_id int   (required) id of token to be revoked
+  -t, --impersonation_token_id int   (required) The ID of the impersonation token
-  -u, --user_id int                  (required) id of user to revoke token for
+  -u, --user_id string               (required) The ID of the user or username of user to revoke token for
 ```

 ### Options inherited from parent commands